Stranger Things to The Celebrity Traitors: The best TV shows of 2025 in the UK

 The Feud

-Stream it in Apps > 5 now
+Stream all episodes in Apps > 5

 What it is: A thriller that sees plans for a house extension unearth unexpected skeletons and dark secrets on an idyllic suburban street.